 7015 Statesman, Williamsburg, Virginia 23188

 All of Colonial Heritage's properties are built by Lennar and feature single-level living.
-The designs are open and airy, and the 17 floor plans range from approximately 1,366 square feet to 2,825 square feet with two to three bedrooms and two to four baths.
+The designs are open and airy, and the 17 floor plans range from approximately 1,366 square feet to 5,025 square feet with two to five bedrooms and two to five baths.
 Some residences are part of the "Everything's Included" series in which stainless steel appliances and granite countertops are standard.
 In other homes, upgrades are extra.
 Exteriors are brick and vinyl with a pitched roof, recessed entry and attached two or three car garage.

 The 18-hole, championship golf course, designed by Arthur Hills, winds its way through neighborhoods, giving may homeowners a fairway view.
 The pride and joy of this development, though, is the huge 25,000 square foot Heritage Clubhouse.
 It houses restaurants, a billiards room, a grand ballroom, an arts and crafts room, a woodworking shop, a card room, a lounge and a library with computers.
 Residents also enjoy the 7,500 square foot athletic club with indoor and outdoor pools and tennis courts.
 A full time activities director ensures a packed events calendar.

 Home to the College of William and Mary, Williamsburg is steeped in history and is really two towns.
 The central district, Colonial Williamsburg, is famous for its historical tourism and is a magnificent living history museum.
 In contrast, the western residential neighborhoods where tourists rarely venture are tree canopied, safe, quiet and prim.

 Sentara Williamsburg Regional Medical Center has 145 beds and is accredited by the Joint Commission.